-The largest observable differences between CDM and sterile neutrino models occur at the scale of ultra-faint dwarfs and galaxies at high redshift.
+The largest observable differences between CDM and sterile neutrino models occur at the scale of ultrafaint dwarfs and galaxies at high redshift.
 However, only limited data are currently available in these regimes.
-The gravitational lensing techniques pioneered by Koopmans (2005) and Vegetti & Koopmans (2009) may be used to constrain the subhalo mass function directly, potentially distinguishing WDM from CDM (Li et al. 2015).
-By increasing the sample of strong lensing systems, upcoming telescopes such as the SKA and LSST could play a major role in constraining the nature of the dark matter.
+The gravitational lensing techniques pioneered by Koopmans (2005) and Vegetti & Koopmans (2009) may be used to constrain the subhalo mass function directly, potentially distinguishing WDM from CDM (Li et al. 2016).
+By increasing the sample of strong lensing systems, upcoming telescopes such as the Square Kilometre Array and the Large Synoptic Survey Telescope could play a major role in constraining the nature of the dark matter.